MARY MEAUX — We are still searching for harmony decades after 9/11 - Port Arthur News

 “It’s important to do much more work to focus on behavioral thought pattern,” Felix told the thousands of students seated before him.
 “We live in a world full of violence.
 Look at this morning’s devastating violence in New York and Washington D.C.
 Children need non-violent, caring, compassionate role models.”

-The men were careful not to stray too far into talk of the terroristic acts and focused instead with getting their message of peace and forgiveness across likely realizing the students would forever be changed by both the attacks on the nation and of the message meant to keep children from killing children.
+The men were careful not to stray too far into talk of the terroristic acts and focused instead with getting their message of peace and forgiveness across, likely realizing the students would forever be changed by the attacks on the nation and of the message meant to keep children from killing children.

 I kept the ruler not so much for the novelty of the date and words of peace but as a reminder of where I was when it all happened.
 Can we, as a nation, one day find harmony?